“If compassion does not include yourself, it is incomplete”. Jack Kornfield

 Our goal is to develop another level of training for “Trainers” to teach and sustain the practice skills across various disciplines including family caregivers and volunteers serving in hospice, home and hospital settings.

-Mindful & Compassion Professional Training for Healthcare & End-of-Life Care (registration for 2017/18 now open):
+Mindful & Compassion Training Program for Healthcare & End-of-Life Care Professionals $

 “I wish I had been exposed to the concepts of the entire course earlier in my career.”
 Participant 2016 program